Bugs Be Gone – Tricks for Keeping Pests Out of Your Campsite

 Understanding Your Unwanted Guests

-Interestingly enough, insects are drawn to food odors and carbon dioxide (that lovely gas we exhale).
-So if you think your delicious s’mores are safe because they’re nestled between two marshmallows and chocolate bars, think again!
+Insects are drawn to food odors and carbon dioxide—that lovely gas we exhale.
+If you think your delicious s’mores are safe because they’re nestled between two marshmallows and chocolate bars, think again!
 You might as well put up a neon sign saying “Free Buffet!”

-But don’t worry; I have strategies that will help keep them at bay while preserving your sanity—and your snacks.
+But don’t worry; I’ve got some strategies to help keep those pesky bugs at bay while preserving your sanity—and your snacks.

 Set Up Camp Wisely